This post may contain affiliate links

 What is True Bypass?

 In the world of guitar pedals, “True Bypass” means that the mechanical side of your On/Off footswitch physically connects your input and output jacks when turned “off” – thus removing any other connections to the inner workings of the pedal (aside from the ground connection).
 This is meant to preserve your true guitar tone.
+In short, when a “True Bypass” pedal is turned off, your guitar signal does not pass through any of the components inside of the guitar pedal.

-Here is a crudely-drawn diagram I have created to help visualize what is happening:
+Here is a crudely drawn diagram I have created to help visualize what is happening:

 What are the Benefits of True Bypass Pedals?

 Tone!
 Ah yes.
 After all, aren’t we all on the quest for the perfect tone?
 As mentioned above, a true bypass pedal eliminates the guitar pedal’s internal circuitry when switched to the “off” position.
 In layman’s terms, turning the pedal off essentially removes it from your signal chain.
+This prevents the internal circuitry of the pedal from changing your tone at all when the pedal is turned off.

 What are the Cons of True Bypass Pedals?

 Newton’s Third Law states: For every action, there is an equal and opposite reaction.
-Who knew that Newton was such a pedal fanatic!
+Who knew that Newton was such a pedal fanatic?
 All jokes aside, there is a downside to the true bypass pedal, and that is the notorious “popping” that may occur when switching the pedal on and off – which was notorious in older distortion and overdrive pedals.

 In comes buffered bypass pedals.